airyhq/airy/infrastructure/README.md

 ## Components

-The Airy core platform currently runs on [Kubernetes](https://kubernetes.io/).
+The Airy Core Platform currently runs on [Kubernetes](https://kubernetes.io/).
 In order to bootstrap the whole platform, we have prepared a Vagrantfile which holds the necessary commands to create a new [Minikube](https://kubernetes.io/docs/setup/learning-environment/minikube/) cluster and deploy the necessary components inside.

-The Airy core platform is comprised of the following components:
+The Airy Core Platform is comprised of the following components:
 - Kafka cluster (kafka and zookeeper instances)
 - Kafka Schema registry
 - PostgreSQL server